 The Carnegie Project on the Education Doctorate (CPED) launched in 2007 with the goal of redesigning doctoral preparation for professional practitioners.
 It is now an independent initiative working collaboratively to improve professional preparation in education.
 CPED and its Board of Directors recently accepted 22 new graduate schools of education as members into the consortium, joining the more than 80 existing member schools of education in the important work of redesigning professional practice preparation in education for the improvement of Pk-20 education and the organizations that support it.
 CPED institution members and their faculty engage in a model of professional development to learn from and with each other the best ways to design professional preparation, and to integrate improvement ideas and research into the preparation of aspiring P-20 leaders.

-The administration of the application process for the Community Engagement Classification is in the process of being transferred from the New England Resource Center for Higher Education (NERCHE) to the Swearer Center for Public Service at Brown University.
-At the present time, all information about the Community Engagement Classification can be found on the NERCHE website.
+The administration of the application process for the Elective Classification on Community Engagement is in the process of being transferred from the New England Resource Center for Higher Education (NERCHE) to the Swearer Center for Public Service at Brown University.
+At the present time, all information about the Elective Classification on Community Engagement can be found on the NERCHE website.